-The number of scholarships varies from year to year.
-Scholarships are awarded in amounts of $1,500 for four-year colleges and $1,000 for community colleges or training institutes (180 scholarships have been awarded in the past five years).
+Nineteen scholarships will be given out in 2018.
 These awards are for one year and are not based on financial need.
 Applicants may apply each year they are eligible.
 There is a new competition for these awards each year.
 Winning a scholarship one year does not necessarily mean that a recipient will win a scholarship the following year.
 The scholarships will be applied to educational expenses at accredited, nonprofit colleges, universities, or approved educational and professional training institutes in the United States.
 A student may change colleges and retain the award.

 An independent selection committee made up of educators will select the winners during the month of April.
 In selecting the winners, the committee evaluates the applicants’ academic records, test scores and extracurricular activities, including, but not limited to, retail employment.
 The committee will not discriminate on the basis of sex, race, religion or national origin.
 Applicants are ranked largely on the basis of the qualifications described above.
 All applicants will be notified of the results of the competition in June.

 Checks will be mailed to each recipient’s mailing address and will be made payable to the institution only.
 Checks will be issued in August.
 Recipient responsibilities include enrolling as full-time undergraduates in the fall of the year in which the scholarships are awarded and continuing in school for the entire academic year without interruption, barring illness, emergency or military service.
 Scholarship recipients are responsible for delivering their scholarship checks to the proper office at their institution.